vaal12-go/xlql/README.md

 For complete syntax and specification see [Starlark in Go: Language definition](https://github.com/google/starlark-go/blob/master/doc/spec.md#function-and-method-calls)

 ## SQLite version
-At the moment sqlite version statically linked into executable is **3.42.0** (https://www.sqlite.org/changes.html) So modern features of sqlite are supported like - RIGHT and FULL OUTER JOIN (2022).
+At the moment sqlite version statically linked into executable is **3.46.1** (https://www.sqlite.org/changes.html).
+This corresponds to github.com/mattn/go-sqlite3 v1.14.23.
+So modern features of sqlite are supported like - RIGHT and FULL OUTER JOIN (2022).
 Next release (due June 2024) to be upgraded to latest version of sqlite (as driver (github.com/mattn/go-sqlite3) will allow).

 ## API